Company Profile

 July 2004

-Neoteric president, Chris Fitzgerald, traveled to Jecheon City, South Korea for dealer negotiations and training.
+Neoteric president, Fitzgerald, traveled to Jecheon City, South Korea for dealer negotiations and training.
 Fitzgerald also demonstrated the Hovertrek™ Rescue Deluxe Model #3626 to Korean National Fire Authority at Kyungpo Beach, Kangnung Province, South Korea.
 More Photos …

 August 2004